 III.
 Review of the Readiness Notification

-Once the modeling organization submissions are received by the November 15 deadline, the Commission will hold a meeting to review the submissions as discussed under the Commission Structure section of this Report of Activities.
+Once the modeling organization submissions are received by either the April 1 or November 1 deadline, the Commission will hold a meeting to review the submissions as discussed under the Commission Structure section of this Report of Activities.

-Prior to the Professional Team’s on-site review and in accordance with the time frame specified by the Commission, the modeling organization shall submit corrections for the deficiencies identified during this meeting in electronic format via e-mail correspondence to SBA staff.
+Prior to the Professional Team’s on-site review and in accordance with the time frame specified by the Commission, the modeling organization shall submit corrections for the deficiencies identified during this meeting and Form S-6 if required in electronic format via e-mail correspondence to SBA staff.
 Only revised pages and forms should be provided with revision marks as specified under V. Submission Revisions.
 All revised file names shall include the revision date, the abbreviated name of the modeling organization, the standards year, and the form name (when applicable) in the file name.

-Failure of the modeling organization to correct any deficiencies within the time frame specified will result in the termination of the review process.
+Failure of the modeling organization to correct any deficiencies or to submit Form S-6 if required within the time frame specified will result in the termination of the review process.
 The modeling organization will be notified in writing that the review process has been terminated.
 Upon termination of the review process, the modeling organization shall be required to wait until after the next revision or review of the standards before requesting the Commission to review its model.

 In the event that a modeling organization realizes the initial submission has material errors and needs revision prior to the scheduled on-site review, the modeling organization shall immediately notify the Chair of the Commission in writing.
 The notification shall detail the nature of the errors and changes to the model, why it occurred, what is needed or has been done to correct the problem, the time frame needed for making the corrections, and any other relevant documentation necessary to describe both the errors and the corrections.